CONDITIONS TREATED

 Behavioral Issues

-During a child’s developmental years they are constantly growing and changing.
-It is important to keep in mind when diagnosing and treating emotional and behavioral disorders in children, that all behavioral issues are not long lived.
-Some can be temporary and short lived.
+During a child’s developmental years, they are constantly growing and changing.
+It is important to keep in mind when diagnosing and treating emotional and behavioral disorders in children that not all behavioral issues are long-lived.
+Some can be temporary and short-lived.

 • Temper tantrums